7.5 cm KwK 42: Design

 The increased muzzle velocity and operating pressure of the new gun required a new armour-piercing projectile to be designed.
-The Panzergranate 39/42 was the result, and apart from the addition of wider driving bands it was otherwise identical to the older 7.5 cm Panzergranate 39.
-The wider driving bands added a little extra weight, from 6.8 kg for the old Panzergranate 39, to 7.2 kg for the new Panzergranate 39/42.
+The Panzergranate 39/42 was the result, and apart from the addition of a second drive band it was otherwise identical to the older 7.5 cm Panzergranate 39.
+The new projectile increased the weight from 6.8 kg for the old Panzergranate 39, to 7.2 kg for the new Panzergranate 39/42.

 The gun was fired electrically, the primer being initiated using an electric current rather than a firing pin.
 The breech operated semi-automatically so that after the gun had fired, the empty shell casing was automatically ejected, and the falling wedge type breech block remained down so that the next round could be loaded.
 Once the round was loaded the breech closed automatically and the weapon was ready to be fired again.
-Three different types of ammunition were used: APCBC-HE, APCR and HE.
+Three different types of ammunition were developed: APCBC-HE, HE, and APCR, although the latter was extremely rare in service, due to the recall of tungsten to be used in manufacturing instead.